Calgary Police Service

 You do not have to wait a set time to file a missing persons report (i.e. 24 hours, 48 hours).

-CPS has had a missing persons investigator since 1957.
-The investigator is responsible for the maintenance, investigation, and coordination of missing persons files.
-Our Missing Persons Team conducts daily reviews of new reports, and ongoing reviews of active and historical cases.
+CPS has had a Missing Persons coordinator/investigator since 1957.
+The coordinator/investigator is responsible for the maintenance, investigation, and coordination of missing persons files.
+Our Missing Persons Team (1 Sergeant, 3 Constables, and 1 Analyst) conducts daily reviews of all new reports, and ongoing review of active and historical cases.

 The Missing Persons Team:

-• Investigates long-term or high-risk missing persons reports.
+2. Investigates and/or coordinates long term or high-risk missing persons reports.

 What happens in a missing persons investigation?